Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - 1,000+ app integrations via Xero App Marketplace

 Pricing: Starter at $25/month (20 invoices/month cap).
-Growing at $47/month (unlimited invoices).
-Established at $70/month (multi-currency, expense claims, projects).
-Payment processing via connected Stripe account.
+Growing at $52/month (unlimited invoices).
+Established at $80/month (multi-currency, expense claims, projects).
+Payment processing via connected Stripe or GoCardless.

-The tradeoff: The Starter plan caps invoices at 20 per month.
-That is not enough for freelancers billing multiple clients with multiple projects.
-Jumping to Growing ($47/month) makes Xero one of the more expensive invoicing options.
-Xero also has no built-in time tracking; you need a third-party integration.
+The tradeoff: The Starter plan caps invoices at 20 per month — not enough for freelancers with multiple retainer clients.
+Jumping to Growing makes Xero one of the more expensive invoicing options.
+Xero also has no built-in time tracking; you need a third-party integration like our time tracking picks.

 Best for: Freelancers who share access with an accountant or bookkeeper and need strong bank reconciliation and multi-currency accounting.